aqipro/aqilink-docs/docs/reference/nuxeo-reference-rename-files.md

 ![Rename 1](../_media/reference/feature_rename_1.png)

-> Note: Existing documents in Nuxeo are not touched by any change of this setting.
+!> Note: Existing documents in Nuxeo are not touched by any change of this setting.
 The rename will work for new arriving documents only.

 ## User Expericence
-Once the feature is enabled, both the *data* file and the parent folder of each incoming SAP ArchiveLink document stored in this repository will be automatically renamed with the original filename stored in SAP.
-There is no additional action required by the user.
+Once the feature is activated, both the *data* file and its parent folder for each incoming SAP ArchiveLink document stored in this repository will be automatically renamed to match the original filename stored in SAP.
+No additional action is required from the user.

 ### Before renaming

-Before enabling the *Rename* feature, the documents stored from SAP looks like below.
-The filename of the file is just *data* (without any extension) and the parent folder containing the components (such as the *data* document or a SAP note) will have the SAP ArchiveLink Document Id as name.
+Before enabling the *Rename* feature, documents stored from SAP appear as follows: The filename is simply *data* (without any extension), and the parent folder, containing components such as the *data* document or an SAP note, is named after the SAP ArchiveLink Document ID.
 ![Structure before](../_media/reference/feature_rename_3_before_structure.png)

 ### After renaming
-After the feature is enabled, the names of the folder and the *data* file will become the original filename once the `SAP Replicated Details` facet is available on the document.
+After enabling the feature, the names of the folder and the *data* file will be updated to the original filename once the `SAP Replicated Details` facet becomes available on the document.
 ![Structure after](../_media/reference/feature_rename_4_after_structure.png)

 The value of "SAP Filename" from the "SAP Business Object Details" will be used to rename the *data* file and the parent folder.